Buzut/steroids/README.md

 * `critical.less` is the file that will immediately be linked on all pages.
 You use it to include stylesheets that are essential on all (or most) pages (header, typography…)
 * `lazy.less` is the file that will be lazy-loaded on all pages (because styles are render-blocking).
 You use it to include stylesheets that are used on all (or most) pages but that can be parsed after initial pageload.

 The files imported by either `critical.less` or `lazy.less` are to be located into `critical/` or `lazy/` respectively.
-All these files will inherit the functions and variables defined in `utils.less` so you won't need to `@import` it before using it.
+All these files will inherit the functions and variables defined in `utils.less` so you won't need to `@import` it before using its functions.

 The third folder named `routes/` contains all the files that are conditionally loaded.

-Subfolders can obviously be created to better sort your styles but files in these subfolders are parsed only if imported by first level files, otherwise, they serve no purpose.
+Subfolders can obviously be created to better sort your styles but files in these subfolders are compiled only if imported by files of their parent folder (either `critical.less`, `lazy.less` or `routes/*.less`), otherwise, they serve no purpose.

 Finaly, to dynamically load stylesheets on a given template, you'll pass the stylesheet(s) slug(s) in the shape of an array as the second parameter of the `get_header` function: `get_header(null, ['slug']).